LukeHunter1991/Budget-Memo/README.md

 WHEN I open the webpage
 THEN I see today's date, weather, and if it’s a public holiday

-WHEN I click on a record
+WHEN I click on a button
 THEN I have a form where I can submit my daily spending

-WHEN I look at the main page
-THEN I can see how much I have spent each day

-WHEN I look at the main page
-THEN I can see my total spent for the month.

 WHEN I add the spending for the day
 THEN I get taken to a monthly calendar

+WHEN I look at the monthly calendar page
+THEN I can see how much I have spent each day

+WHEN I look at the monthly calendar page
+THEN I can see my total spent for the month

 ## File Structure
 ```md